-Over the last two decades the majority of applications were running on client/server architecture, and data was tightly coupled with applications in client/server architecture.
+Cloud testing is a method of software testing that renders various cloud computing services such as software, hardware, and other computing devices.
+Over the last decades, traditional ways to test a software incurs a high cost to simulate user activity from multiple locations.
+The majority of applications were running on client/server architecture, and data was tightly coupled with applications in client/server architecture.
 Then the World Wide Web came along with N-tier application architecture where developers could create flexible and reusable applications.
 By segregating an application into tiers, developers acquired the option of modifying or adding a specific layer, instead of reworking the entire application.
 Technology innovation has further provided web access to people on the go via laptops and mobile devices.

 As technology innovation continues to make software available on various platforms and devices, software quality assurance has also caught up with the latest digital trends with its own innovation.
-Cloud testing is a game changer and surpasses the challenges faced with traditional testing.
-Setting up the cloud testing service is very straight forward for any organization: develop user scenarios, design test cases, select cloud services provider, setup infrastructure, leverage cloud servers, start testing, monitor testing goals and deliver results.
+Cloud testing is a game-changer and surpasses the challenges faced with traditional testing.
+Setting up the cloud testing service is very straight forward for any organization: develop user scenarios, design test cases, select cloud services provider, set up infrastructure, leverage cloud servers, start testing, monitor testing goals and deliver results.

 If you would like to find out more about V2Soft’s cloud testing and other testing options check out our Testing Solutions page!

-Some Cloud Computing Statistics Every CIO Should Know
+Some Cloud Computing Statistics You Should Know